assisi/arena-ui/README.md

 Building the package
 ~~~~~~~~~~~~~~~~~~~~

 Switch to the folder where you have cloned the git repo, and export the source.
 All changes need to be committed!
 Pay special attention to `-` and `_` signs, they are different in different commands.
 This is a bit convoluted but supposedly necessary.
-(TODO: try using git-buildpackage, it might be simpler).
+(TODO: try using git-buildpackage, it should be simpler).

 ```
 mkdir -p ../debs/assisi-arena-ui-x.y.z